davatorium/rofi/doc/rofi.1.markdown

   * `Shift-Del`: Delete entry from history.
   * `grave`: Toggle case sensitivity.
   * `Alt-grave`: Toggle levenshtein sorting.
-  * `Alt-Shift-S`: Take a screenshot and store this in the Pictures directory.
+  * `Alt-Shift-S`: Take a screenshot and store it in the Pictures directory.

-To get a full list of keybindings on the commandline, see `rofi -dump-xresources | grep kb-`.
+To get a full list of key bindings on the commandline, see `rofi -dump-xresources | grep kb-`.
-Keybindings can be modified using the configuration systems.
+Key bindings can be modified using the configuration systems.
-To get searchable list of keybindings, run `rofi -show keys`.
+To get a searchable list of key bindings, run `rofi -show keys`.

-A keybinding starting with `!` will act when all keys have been released.
+A key binding starting with `!` will act when all keys have been released.

 ## Available Modi